 Customers are responsible for designing and deploying their applications to meet US export control requirements such as the requirements prescribed in the EAR, ITAR, and DoE 10 CFR Part 810.
 In doing so, customers should not include sensitive or restricted information in Azure resource names, as explained in Considerations for naming Azure resources.

 Guidance for developers

 Azure Government services operate the same way as the corresponding services in global Azure, which is why most of the existing online Azure documentation applies equally well to Azure Government.
 However, there are some key differences that developers working on applications hosted in Azure Government must be aware of.
 For detailed information, see Guidance for developers.
 As a developer, you must know how to connect to Azure Government and once you connect you will mostly have the same experience as in global Azure.
-Table below lists URLs in Azure vs. Azure Government for accessing and managing various services.
+Table below lists API endpoints in Azure vs. Azure Government for accessing and managing various services.

 |Service category||Service name||Azure Public||Azure Government||Notes|

 |AI + Machine Learning||Azure Bot Service||*.botframework.com||*.botframework.azure.us|